ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/async-await.md

 ## Exercise 3: Rewrite a `fetch` using async/await instead of promises

-Rewrite this example code from the Javascript.info book [Bigger example: fetch](https://javascript.info/promise-chaining#bigger-example-fetch) using `async/await` instead of `.then/catch`:
+Rewrite this example code from the Javascript.info book, section [Bigger example: fetch](https://javascript.info/promise-chaining#bigger-example-fetch) using `async/await` instead of `.then/catch`:

 ```js
 function loadJson(url) {